jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 In `{ a: X, b: Y }`, we know that `a` is the object property, and `X` is the source value that gets assigned to it.
 In other words, the syntactic pattern is `target: source`, or more obviously, `property-alias: value`.
 We intuitively understand this because it's the same as `=` assignment, where the pattern is `target = source`.

-However, when you use object destructuring assignment -- that is, putting the `{ .. }` object literal looking syntax on the lefthand side of the `=` operator -- you invert that `target: source` pattern.
+However, when you use object destructuring assignment -- that is, putting the `{ .. }` object literal&ndash;looking syntax on the lefthand side of the `=` operator -- you invert that `target: source` pattern.

 Recall: